 Strikes in Syria

--- Near Dayr Az Zawr, two strikes engaged an ISIS tactical unit and destroyed a vehicle and a staging area.
+-- Near Abu Kamal, three strikes engaged an ISIS tactical unit and destroyed two oil storage tanks, a vehicle and a wellhead.

--- On Sept.
-3, a strike engaged an ISIS tactical unit and destroyed an ISIS command-and-control node and a vehicle.
+-- Near Shadaddi, a strike engaged an ISIS tactical unit and destroyed an ISIS command-and-control node and a vehicle.

 Strikes in Iraq

-In Iraq, coalition military forces conducted five strikes consisting of five engagements against ISIS targets:
+In Iraq, coalition military forces conducted six strikes consisting of 19 engagements against ISIS targets:

--- Near Qaim, a strike destroyed an ISIS staging area.
+-- Near Rawah, a strike destroyed a vehicle.

--- Near Rawah, a strike engaged an ISIS tactical unit and destroyed an ISIS-held building.
+-- Near Tikrit, a strike engaged an ISIS tactical unit and destroyed a vehicle and an ISIS-held building.

 Part of Operation Inherent Resolve

 These strikes were conducted as part of Operation Inherent Resolve, the operation to destroy ISIS in Iraq and Syria.
 The destruction of ISIS targets in Iraq and Syria also further limits the group's ability to project terror and conduct external operations throughout the region and the rest of the world, task force officials said.